Grandmother finds rural internet solution to improve her grandchildren’s access to education

 Cook says Lightwire is thrilled to have been able to play an instrumental part in providing the Puahue community with reliable internet.

 “We’ve been pioneering rural broadband since 2002, innovating wireless technology and implementing solutions where there previously were none,” he says.
-“Our repeater towers are just one of the solutions we have developed that ensure previously isolated rural communities can now enjoy the same level of connectivity service that urban communities have.”
+“Our repeater towers are just one of the solutions we have developed that ensure previously isolated rural communities are supported and can now enjoy the same level of connectivity service that urban communities have.”

 Cook says Lightwire’s mission to provide rural Waikato with better connectivity is in full swing, with upgrades to all 200+ sites and new site builds rolling out across the region.